How Do You Combat Homeschool Burnout?

 It is also possible to expect too little of our angels.
 Many times, our children need more challenges.
 They can get board doing the same things over again.
 Do you need to spice up their learning experience with some different educational options?
 STEM projects like the ones in my post on Educational Gifts are fantastic add-ons to any curriculum!

 4. Give Everyone an Attitude Check

 Everyone needs an attitude check from time to time!
 Especially me.
-Is everyone's attitude in the right place?
-Think of one or 2 positive attributes to focus on for a few weeks.
+Is everyone’s attitude in the right place?
+Think of one or two positive attributes to focus on for a few weeks.

 If things have gotten a little more crazy than you want to admit, a family meeting may be in order.
 This can give you a chance to discuss the issues together and come up with new goals.